What is Cloud Cost Optimization?

 Spot Instances are very different than RIs, but they can help you save more on your AWS spend or Azure spend.
 Spot Instances are available for auction and, if the price is right, can be purchased for immediate use.

 However, opportunities to buy Spot Instances can go away quickly.
 That means they are best suited for particular computing cases like batch jobs and jobs that can be terminated quickly.
 Jobs like this are common in large organizations, so Spot Instances should be part of all cloud cost optimization strategies.

 7. Consider Multi-Cloud vs. Single Cloud

 The cloud holds great potential.
-The promise of saving money using the cloud can be achieved, as long as attention is paid to cloud cost optimization.
+You can achieve cost savings in the cloud, as long as you pay attention to cloud cost optimization.